xenoarea/string-injector/README.md

 ## Syntax

-In the example snipper above you can notice the usage of placeholders starging by `{{` and ending by `}}`.
+In the example snippet above you can notice the usage of placeholders starging by `{{` and ending by `}}`.
 Those placeholders are key path of where to find the remplacement value in the given values map object.
-Note also the usage of `$` character in the key path to signify we want to get the last element of an array.
+Note also the usage of the `$` character in the key path to signify we want to get the last element of an array.

 ## Find me on